-Separate from these Bahamas visa-free countries and visa-on-arrival countries, there are 73 additional destinations which Bahamas passport holders either need a physical visa to enter or an eVisa (i.e. visa required countries).
+Separate from these Bahamas visa-free countries and visa-on-arrival countries, there are 71 additional destinations in which Bahamas passport holders either need a physical visa to enter or an eVisa (i.e. visa required countries).

-The Bahamian culture is dominated by the creole culture.
+The Bahamian culture is dominated by the Creole culture.
 The majority of the population is protestant.
 The official language is English.
 The Creole language is spoken amongst Haitian immigrants.
-Bahamas legal system is based on the English common law.
+The Bahamas’ legal system is based on the English common law.
 The government form is a parliamentary democracy under a constitutional monarchy.
-The chef of state is Queen Elizabeth the II.
+The chef of the state is Queen Elizabeth II.
 The head of government is the elected Prime Minister Hubert Minnis.

 Bahamas is filled with a variety of urban and natural tourism attractions, making it one of the most popular destination for tourists.
 It is known for its vast beaches and nature.
 Some of the major destinations include the Atlantis Paradise Island, the capital Nassau, the Exuma Cays, Harbour Island and Andros Island.
 Main tourist activities are fishing and watersports.
 The island nation has a total of approximately 7.25 million tourists visiting every year with the majority originating from North America and Europe and an especially strong cruise ship business for day visitors.